litestar-org/litestar/docs/usage/openapi/ui_plugins.rst

 - ``js_url``: The URL to the JS bundle.
 If provided, this will override the ``version`` option.
 - ``css_url``: The URL to the CSS bundle.
 If provided, this will override the ``version`` option.

-Here's some example plugin configurations:
+Here are some example plugin configurations:

 .. tab-set::